 Emergency Loan with Bad Credit | Direct Deposit

 An emergency loan may help you avoid a serious financial disaster, here's some options even if you have bad credit.
 There can be many reasons why you might be in need of an emergency loan such as breakdown of a household utility device, car repair, or medical emergency that may need some out of the pocket expense.
-If you find yourself unable to meet the sudden expense and need an emergency loan, you are not alone.
+If you find yourself unable to meet the sudden expense and need a small installment loan with monthly payments, you are not alone.

 Emergency Loan up to $2500

 More Information Regarding Emergency Loan Options

 A recent report by Bankrate indicates that six in ten Americans do not have enough savings to meet an unplanned emergency expense of $500 or $1000.
 The report also highlighted the fact that only 41% of adults in U.S. said they have enough savings to meet an unexpected $1000 expense.
 About 20% said that they would use their credit card to meet the expense, while 11% said they would borrow from family or friends.

 The survey was done of 1003 adults and at least 50% of them admitted that either they or a loved one faced an unplanned expenditure in the past one year.
 Unplanned expenses are more common than most people think and while it is good to know this and plan to save better, it might also help to know where to get that amount from in case you or a loved one is in need of an emergency loan.
 If you have a bad credit score, you might be concerned about issues such as eligibility, the time taken to disburse the amount and documentation required.